IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 # A Failing Strategy --- Anti-Patterns {#failingstrategy}

-Attempts to map IP addresses to names in real time fails for a number of reasons:
+Attempts to map IP addresses to DNS names in real time often fails for a number of reasons:

 1. it can not be done fast enough,